U.S. transport safety board chairman says 787 hearing went well

-WASHINGTON Deborah Hersman, chairman of the U.S. National Transportation Safety Board, said the first day of an investigative hearing into battery issues on Boeing Co's (BA.N) 787 Dreamliner went well, with cooperative and forthcoming statements from the various parties involved.
+WASHINGTON, April 23 Deborah Hersman, chairman of the U.S. National Transportation Safety Board, said the first day of an investigative hearing into battery issues on Boeing Co's 787 Dreamliner went well, with cooperative and forthcoming statements from the various parties involved.

 She said it was too early to come to any conclusions or derive lessons from the hearing.